meuzishun/wheres-waldo/README.md

 # React Where's Waldo Game

-This project was created as part of the curriculum of [The Odin Project](https://www.theodinproject.com/).
+This project was created as part of the curriculum of [The Odin Project](https://www.theodinproject.com/) and is hosted live via [this link](https://whereswaldo-ea81f.web.app/).

 ## Technologies Used